The Importance of Unlikely

 between lotteries as a process of encoding and decoding noisy perceptual

 signals.
-The implications of this process for behavior
+The implications of this process for behavior depend on the

-perceptual signals is coarse, encoding and decoding generate behavioral risk attitudes even for vanishing perceptual
+signals is coarse, encoding and decoding generate behavioral risk attitudes

-noise.
-We show that the optimal encoding of lottery rewards is S-shaped and
+even for vanishing perceptual noise.
+We show that the optimal encoding of

-that low-probability events are optimally oversampled.
-Taken together, the
+lottery rewards is S-shaped and that low-probability events are optimally

-model can explain adaptive risk attitudes and probability weighting, as in
+oversampled.
+Taken together, the model can explain adaptive risk attitudes and

-prospect theory.
-Furthermore, it predicts that risk attitudes are influenced by
+probability weighting, as in prospect theory.
+Furthermore, it predicts that

-the anticipation of risk, time pressure, experience, salience, and availability
+risk attitudes are influenced by the anticipation of risk, time pressure,

-Boundedly Rational Demand, accepted to Theoretical Economics with Kocourek and Stewart,
+Boundedly Rational Demand, 2024, Theoretical Economics 19(4),

 Evidence suggests that consumers do not perfectly